-The school has an intensive programme of intervention to help students.
+The school has an intensive programme of intervention to help pupils.
 These interventions are undertaken at every level ranging from in-class phase 1 support to intensive 1:1 work with individuals.
 While the school take a holistic approach to intervention, we categorise the systems into Pastoral and Academic – clearly both types of assistance are closely linked if maximum progress is to be made.

 Any concerns regarding Child Protection must be reported immediately to Mr Walmsley, Mr Swarbrick or Mrs Murphy following the school safeguarding policy.